A simple prediction of the nonlinear matter power spectrum in Brans-Dicke gravity from linear theory: Conclusion

 \section{Conclusion}

 Despite increasingly tight constraints from small-scale experiments, BD gravity remains interesting at cosmological scales, where constraints are weaker and it approximates more general theories of gravity with screening that falls back to GR at small scales.
-More precise data from upcoming stage-IV large-scale structure surveys, like \euclid{}, can increase the competitiveness of cosmological constraints, and shed new light on this situation to illuminate the path forward for constraints on gravity.
+More precise data from upcoming stage-IV large-scale structure surveys, like \textit{Euclid}, can increase the competitiveness of cosmological constraints, and shed new light on this situation to illuminate the path forward for constraints on gravity.

-In fact, this work began as an effort to train a traditional machine learning emulator for the non-linear BD matter power spectrum from a set of COLA $N$-body simulations.
-Instead, we found that it is possible to predict the non-linear boost $B=P_\BD/P_\GR$ using linear theory and codes \emph{if} one makes a particular transformation $\params_\BD \rightarrow \params_\GR$ of the cosmological parameters.
-In detail, by comparing the linear boost with the non-linear boosts from both COLA and standard $N$-body simulations, we verified that
+In fact, this work began as an effort to train a traditional machine learning emulator for the nonlinear BD matter power spectrum from a set of COLA $N$-body simulations.
+Instead, we found that it is possible to predict the nonlinear boost $B=P_\BD/P_\GR$ using linear theory and codes if one transforms the cosmological parameters $\params_\BD \rightarrow \params_\GR$ in a particular way.
+In detail, by comparing the linear boost with the nonlinear boosts from both COLA and standard $N$-body simulations, we verified that

-This ``trick'' exploits the boost's dependence on cosmological parameters to map the non-linear boost to the linear boost.
+This ``trick'' exploits the boost's dependence on cosmological parameters to map the nonlinear boost to the linear boost.

-This has the advantage that the boost can be computed with cheap linear codes like \hiclass{}, instead of expensive non-linear $N$-body methods.
-When paired with an existing non-linear $P_\GR$ predictor, such as \eetwo{}, this paves a simple and efficient path for predicting $P_\BD$ and constrain Brans-Dicke theory with the precision of upcoming stage-IV large-scale structure surveys.
-We provide the program \bdpy{} for this at \url{https://github.com/hersle/jbd}.
+This has the advantage that the boost can be computed with cheap linear codes like \hiclass{}, instead of expensive nonlinear $N$-body methods.
+When paired with an existing nonlinear $P_\GR$ predictor, such as \eetwo{}, this paves a simple and efficient path for predicting $P_\BD$ and constraining BD theory with the precision of upcoming stage-IV large-scale structure surveys.
+We provide the program \bdpy{} for this.